The Infectious Disease Emergence and Economics of Altered Landscapes Project (IDEEAL) has four main goals:

 - Engage private companies and educate and empower civil society stakeholders to work together for a healthy and sustainable future.

-This USAID funded project is currently based in the Kinabatangan Basin in Sabah, Malaysia.
-EcoHealth Alliance works closely with the Sabah Wildlife Department, University of Malaysia, as well as representative community groups.
-Our modeling strategy uses existing datasets collected by EHA and others identified through partners and government agencies in Malaysia.
-We calculate the value of damages from past disease outbreaks, and model expected damages under different land-use scenarios, and different outbreak severities.
+Our modeling strategy calculates the value of damages from past disease outbreaks, and displays expected damages under different land-use scenarios and different outbreak severities.
 We then run our models with data incorporating different rates of exposure to disease by men and women of all ages.